nardoz-dev/WINDAS/README.md

 Type of packets sent by the device over MQTT:

 Temperature Data Repors
-Sent whenever the device state changes, either by the user via the remote, or because the alarm was triggered.
+Sent whenever the device temperature changes, either by the user via the remote, or because the motor was triggered.
 They contain a playload of the form {"active": 0, "triggered": 0}

 Additionally, the device listens for shadow updates coming from the web interface, so that the motor can be remotely controlled.